Limited special offer for Chinese students!

 Absolutely.
 Florida is one of the best places in the world for flight training.
 With year-round sunshine and stable weather conditions, students can log flight hours more consistently than in many other regions.
 The diverse airspace and landscapes provide excellent opportunities to gain real-world experience in different flying environments.

-There is no single "perfect" age to start pilot training.
+There is no single perfect age to start pilot training.
 Success depends more on motivation, maturity, and the ability to dedicate time to learning.
 While the minimum age for a private pilot license is 17, many successful pilots have started both younger and older.

 Yes.
 The aviation industry is facing one of the largest pilot shortages in history, creating excellent opportunities for aspiring aviators.
 Airlines are actively hiring, offering competitive salaries, signing bonuses, and faster paths to career progression.
 The demand has never been greater, which makes today one of the best times to start your pilot journey.

-An FAA Private Pilot License is recognized by the Civil Aviation Administration of China (CAAC) as a foundation for further Chinese certification.
-An FAA Commercial Pilot License is not automatically converted.
+An FAA Private Pilot License is recognized by CAAC as a foundation for further Chinese certification.
 To fly commercially in China, pilots complete the CAAC written and practical exams.
-The FAA training you receive at Pelican gives you the airmanship, procedures, and flight hours needed to prepare for the CAAC conversion.
+The FAA training you receive at Pelican gives you the airmanship and flight hours needed to prepare for the CAAC conversion.

 What Our Students Say